Developing

 $ sudo usermod -a -G dialout exampleuser

-Users on MacOS #
+macOS Users #

 The client apps tries to auto-detect the serial port of the TKey.
 If more than one serial port is found, use the --port flag to select the appropriate one.